 The use of restraint must:

-Actions that are not considered restraint include limited physical contact with a student to promote safety (e.g., holding a student’s hand), prevent a potentially harmful action (e.g., running into the street), teach a skill, redirect attention, provide guidance to a location, or provide comfort.
 Anyone who restrains a student must receive training within 30 school days, if not previously trained in restraint.
 The training must include prevention and de-escalation techniques, restraint alternatives, accepted practices and standards regarding behavior management.

 If an employee restrains a student:

 The rules also include limitations on the use of timeout and seclusion.
 Timeout occurs when a student is separated from other students for a limited period in a setting that is not locked and in which the exit is not physically blocked by furniture, a closed door held shut from the outside, or another inanimate object.
-Recent legislation prohibits the use of timeout that precludes a student from progressing appropriately in the curriculum and annual goals in the IEP, including physically isolating the student; or a technique or intervention that deprives a student of one or more senses or results in a denial of supervision of the student; but specifies that these provisions do not prohibit a teacher from removing a student from class under current discipline laws.
+Recent legislation prohibits the use of timeout that precludes a student from progressing appropriately in the curriculum and annual goals in the IEP, including physically isolating the student; or a technique or intervention that deprives a student of one or more senses or results in a denial of supervision of the student.
+But it specifies that these provisions do not prohibit a teacher from removing a student from class under current discipline laws.

 See also:

-Copyright© 2022 Texas Classroom Teachers Association® The Educated Choice® All rights reserved.
+Copyright© 2025 Texas Classroom Teachers Association® The Educated Choice® All rights reserved.